Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally strong.
-Clue 1, 2, 3, 4, 6, 7, 8, and 9 are all quite specific to historical events, mentioning concepts like societal impact, transitions, influence, causes/effects, milestones, and transformation.
-Clue 5 is slightly less strong, as it mentions 'documented and remembered', which could apply to other choices.
-However, overall the clues are quite good at pointing towards the correct answer.
-No clues contain the answer word, which is good.
-The language used is sophisticated, which adds to the quality.
+The informed clues are specific to historical events (e.g., shaping civilizations, pivotal transitions) without directly mentioning the answer.
+They provide distinct angles by highlighting impact and change.

 ✅ Strengths:
 - Generally specific and relate to correct answer